How To Compete With The Marketplace Giants

 Use the home field advantage

 The local market or the home field advantage is often overlooked.
-You have significant powers of playing in your own territory.
+Startups have significant powers of playing in your own territory while they compete with the marketplace giants.

 - Your Speed to Market is quick.